A Triumph of Surgery by Dr. James Herriot

 Summary / Synopsis

-· But Mrs. Pumphrey couldn’t refuse the dog thus he became obese, inactive, ill and unhealthy.
+· But Mrs. Pumphrey couldn’t refuse the dog and the dog also couldn't know to say 'no' to food, thus he became obese, inactive, ill and unhealthy.
 Tricki didn’t feel like walking, playing and even eating.
 Mrs. Pumphrey sensed Tricki was seriously ill.
 Therefore, she contacted Mr. James Herriot who suggested that Tricki needed to be hospitalised for its treatment.

-· Mrs. Pumphrey sent Tricki’s bed and cushions with him, which were kept in the surgery.
+· Mrs. Pumphrey was about to faint hearing this.
+She sent Tricki’s beds, bowls and cushions with him, which were kept in the surgery unused.
+Dr. Herriot pitied the dog saying that he didn't have any motivation or 'kick' in his life.
 In the hospital Tricki was kept among street dogs.
 Doctor gave him only water and no food for first two days.

 · Third day, it licked the bowls of other dogs and felt like going out to play with other days in the open space.
 Tricki had to compete with other dogs for his food.
 And there was limited Food.
 As he was habitual of luxurious life style, it could not compete with street dogs and had to remain hungry.